Who are we?

 CULTURE – We are committed to the provision of services that respect and respond to the cultural heritage and traditions of the First Nations people whom we serve.
 We recognize that culture is the basis for personal and family identity, pride and self-esteem.
 We understand that each First Nation community is unique.
 Our service delivery model respects the inherent right and authority of First Nations to care for their children.

-CUSTOMARY CARE – We respect traditional customary practices of caring for children, and we strive to uphold these traditional customs in the ways that we organize and deliver child welfare services.
+CUSTOMARY CARE – We respect traditional customary practices of caring for children, and we strive to uphold these traditional customs in the ways that we organize and deliver child well-being services.
 Mamow Obiki-ahwahsoowin care embraces the inherent jurisdiction of First Nations to make decisions for children in need of protection.
 Through Mamow Obiki-ahwahsoowin care, we work to preserve family unity and build a network of shared community responsibility for raising children.

-ACCOUNTABILITY – Through our First Nations mandate, we are entrusted with the responsibility of providing child welfare services.
+ACCOUNTABILITY – Through our First Nations mandate, we are entrusted with the responsibility of providing child well-being services.
 We are accountable to provide high quality services to children and families.
 We are committed to excellence and dependability in all aspects of service delivery.

 SPIRITUALITY – From our Aboriginal culture and traditions, we believe that all people are spiritual beings and that our children are sacred gifts from the Creator.
 Tikinagan will respect all spiritual beliefs.
 We believe people have the right to choose their own spiritual beliefs and spiritual practices.